-Well, we have made to the end of the year and now only the December bonsai jobs remain before it all starts over again for 2021.
+Well, we have finally made it through to the end of 2020, possibly the longest year on record.
+Now only the December bonsai jobs remain before it all starts over again for 2021.

 And as the countdown to the holiday season begins, the list of bonsai specific jobs starts to tail off.
-So instead we have a month of general maintenance, contemplation and personal improvement to tempt you.
+So this month, we’ve put together a list of general maintenance, contemplation and personal improvement tasks to keep you occupied.

 Work first and pleasure later – let’s run you through this month’s jobs.